Common Real-World Decode Issues When Using Codable (Part 1)

 Summary

-The scenarios and examples in the article may be extreme, but sometimes you can’t help it when you encounter them; of course, we hope that in general situations, simple Codable can meet our needs; but with the above techniques, there should be no unsolvable problems!
+Some scenarios or examples in the article might be extreme, but sometimes you just have to deal with them; of course, we hope that simple Codable can meet our needs in most cases.
+However, with the techniques above, there should be no problem that can’t be solved!